gamma-opt/spro-notes/course/content/chapter_3/1-chance_constraints.md

 Notice how the formulation operates.
 For each scenario $s \in S$, the auxiliary variable $u_s$ captures the deviation between the left- and right-hand sides of constraint $T_sx + W_s y_s = h_s + u_s$.
 In turn, if $u_s$ takes a value different than zero this activates the binary variable $v_s$.
 The accumulated probability of all infeasible scenarios is then bounded to be $1- \alpha$.

 Some final remarks about this formulation.
 First, recall that absolute values can be trivially linearised.
-Also, if the constraint is instead an inequality, one can discard the absolute value all together and consider only nonnegative deviations.
+Also, if the constraint is instead an inequality, one can discard the absolute value altogether and consider only nonnegative deviations.

 The term $\sum_{s \in S} P_s v_s \le 1-\alpha$ provides the infeasibility probability, which can be calculated thanks to the additional $|S|$ binary variables.
-For a larger number of scenarios, this may be a computational hinderance.
+For a larger number of scenarios, this may be a computational hindrance.
 One variant of this formulation, known as *integrated chance constraints*, imposes limits to the expected amount of infeasibility, i.e., the value of variables $u_s$ (or their absolute value, for equality constraints), $\forall s \in S$.
-Then, one can use instead
+Then, one can use it instead

 ```{math}
 \sum_{s \in S} P_s u_s \le \beta,